gustafla/lib3dapp/readme.md

-**luutifa's new 3D+audio engine for game and demo development**
+**luutifa's new C++ wrapper library/framework for game and demo development**

+Confimedly supports Linux PC and Raspberry Pi.
-This in a work-in-progress project and you should not even be reading this.
+This in a work-in-progress project.
+Semver 0.1
-Using SDL2
+Using SDL2, OpenGL 2.1
+SDL1 and GL ES 2.0 on RasPi.
 Building is done with make, for now.